Marbella’s Golden Mile| AREA GUIDES

 On the side of the mountain, urbanizations such as Sierra Blanca, Cascada de Camojan, Las Lomas de Marbella Club, Altos de Puente Romano or Rocio de Nagüeles stand out.

 Sierra Blanca is located about 300 meters above sea level.
-It mainly houses as this striking 7-bedroom mansion nestled on a 5.000 m2 plot.
+It mainly houses impressive villas nestled in large plots.
 However, we also find new constructions among which is the project Villa Istan II, with a contemporary style and interior spaces that connect with nature.
 All of them with magnificent views of the sea and the city of Marbella, as this penthouse in Reserva de Sierra Blanca, with the mountains behind.
 Offering an impressive location with a unique ecosystem and low traffic, the quality of the air is exceptional.

 The luxury villas of Cascada de Camojan are adjacent to the neighbourhood of Sierra Blanca.
 They usually have large plots surrounded by vegetation, a condition that reflects this property very well, with 4 bedrooms and beautiful sea views.